Scotland in the Late Middle Ages: Artillery

 The Stewarts attempted to follow France and England in building up an artillery train.
-The abortive siege of Roxborugh in 1436 under James I was probably the first conflict in which the Scots made serious use of artillery.
+The abortive siege of Roxburgh in 1436 under James I was probably the first conflict in which the Scots made serious use of artillery.
 James II had a royal gunner and received gifts of artillery from the continent, including two giant bombards made for Philip the Good, Duke of Burgundy, one of which, Mons Meg, still survives.
 Although these were probably already outdated on the continent, they represented impressive military technology when they reached Scotland.
 James II enthusiasm for artillery cost him his life, and James III also experienced ill-fortune when artillery sent from Sigismund, Archduke of Austria, sank in a storm en route to Scotland in 1481.
 James IV brought in experts from France, Germany and the Netherlands and established a foundry in 1511.
-Edinburgh Castle had a house of artillery where visitors could see cannon cast for what became a formidable train, allowing him to send cannon to France and Ireland and to quickly subdue Norham Castle in the Flodden campaign.
+Edinburgh Castle had a house of artillery where visitors could see cannons cast for what became a formidable train, allowing him to send cannons to France and Ireland and to quickly subdue Norham Castle in the Flodden campaign.
 However, 18 heavy artillery pieces had to be drawn by 400 oxen and slowed the advancing army, proving ineffective against the longer range and smaller calibre English guns at the Battle of Flodden.